Reviews You Can Rely On

 Expensive-ish

-The Five Ten Freerider Pro impressed our testers across the board and rose to the top of a stacked test field of the best flat pedal shoes on the market.
+The Five Ten Freerider Pro impressed our testers across the board and rose to the top of a stacked test field of flat pedal shoes on the market.
 These versatile shoes have a grippy Stealth rubber sole with a full dot tread that has a locked-in and tenacious pedal grip.
 The soles are stiff enough to provide a solid transfer of power to the pedals yet flexible enough to allow for easy enough walking and a good pedal feel.
 The synthetic uppers are durable and robust without feeling bulky, with just enough protection for most styles of riding.
 The medium-volume fit is comfortable and should work for most riders.
 The Freerider Pro is a well-rounded performer that works as well for long trail rides as it does for lapping the bike park or goofing off at the pump track.

 While we love the grippiness of the Freerider Pro, it may be a bit much for some riders.
 Subtle foot movements and repositions can be somewhat challenging compared to other shoes.
 Dirt jumpers and bike park riders may want to look elsewhere.
 They have adequate foot protection for most styles of riding, but they aren't the most protective shoe.
 Overall, we think the Freerider Pro is an incredible shoe for any type of riding, but serious downhillers who spend their time riding lifts and smashing rocks may want to look into burlier options like the Ride Concepts Tallac Clip.